boscoh/inmembrane/README.markdown

 - the path location of the binaries for SignalP, LipoP, TMHMM, HMMSEARCH, and MEMSAT.
 This can be the full path, or just the binary name if it is on the system path environment.
 Use `which` to check.
 - 'protocol' to indicate which analysis you want to use.
 Currently, we support:
     - `gram_pos` the analysis of surface-exposed proteins of Gram+ bacteria;
-    - `gram_neg` the sub-cellular location of Gram- bacteria.
+    - `gram_neg` annotation of subcellular localization and inner membrane topology classification for Gram- bacteria
 - 'hmm_profiles_dir': the location of the HMMER profiles for any HMM peptide sequence motifs
 -  for HMMER, you can set the cutoffs for significance, the E-value 'hmm_evalue_max', and the score 'hmm_score_min'
 - the shortest length of a loop that sticks out of the peptidoglycan layer of a Gram+ bacteria.
 The SurfG+ determined this to be 50 amino acids for terminal loops, and twice that for internal loops, 100